hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

 Hailo Software Suite
 ^^^^^^^^^^^^^^^^^^^^

 The model requires the corresponding Dataflow Compiler version, and the optional HailoRT version.
-Therefore it is recommended to use the
+Therefore, it is recommended to use the
-`Hailo Software Suite <https://hailo.ai/developer-zone/sw-downloads/>`_, that includes all of Hailo's SW components and insures compatibility across products versions.
+`Hailo Software Suite <https://hailo.ai/developer-zone/sw-downloads/>`_, that includes all of Hailo's SW components and ensures compatibility across product versions.

-The Hailo Software Suite is composed of the Dataflow Compiler, HailoRT, TAPPAS and the Model Zoo (:ref:`see diagram below <sw_suite_figure>`).
+The Hailo Software Suite is composed of the Dataflow Compiler, HailoRT, TAPPAS and the Model Zoo see diagram below.

 .. _sw_suite_figure: